lunzai/gobrute/README.md

 Special thanks to the creators of [Hydra](https://github.com/vanhauser-thc/thc-hydra) for the initial inspiration behind the parameters used in this script.

 **Disclaimer**: This tool is intended for educational purposes only.
 Unauthorized use against any system is illegal and unethical.
 Ensure you have permission before testing any system.

----

-Let me know if you need further customization for your README!